briangohjw/Group-Bill-Splitting-Mobile-App/README.md

 # Group-Bill-Splitting-Mobile-App
 A prototype of a group bill splitting mobile application, created with Justinmind.
-Emerged champions in the SMU-PayPal challenge
+Emerged champions in the SMUX-PayPal challenge

 ## Features (Proof of Concept)
 ### 1. Automatic Bill Splitting